samwell-ho/openpgp-ca/doc/src/about.md

-OpenPGP CA's primary goal is to make it trivial for end users to authenticate OpenPGP keys for users in their organization or in an adjacent organization.
+OpenPGP CA's primary goal is to make it trivial for end users to authenticate OpenPGP keys for users in their organization or in an affiliated organization.
 Since people primarily communicate with people in the same organization or one of a few related organizations, this means that in the great majority of cases users in an OpenPGP CA-using organization can authenticate their communication partners with no